-SLC is offering tailored support to local authority clients to help build resilience in the leisure sector following the lockdown period.
+SLC is offering tailored support to local authority clients to help build resilience in the leisure sector following the lockdown periods.
 This service is for clients that are looking for optimum ways to protect and retain their leisure assets and services during recovery and after COVID.

-Sport England is fully supporting our offer of advice to local authority clients and has contributed financial support in the form of match-funded grants, to assist local authorities in securing this professional advice quickly.
+Sport England is fully supporting our offer of advice to local authority clients and has contributed financial support in the form of match-funded grants to assist local authorities in securing this professional advice quickly.

 SLC has developed a sector leading methodology to support local authorities at this challenging time.
 As lead authors of the Sport England Strategic Outcomes Guidance and Leisure Services Delivery Guidance, we are able to offer considered advice and support from a team of highly experienced consultants with an exceptional track record.

 We have a strong understanding of the realities facing our sector and how we can help facilitate optimum solutions to enable a more resilient sector during and post-COVID.

 SLC helped 18 local authorities to reopen over 100 facilities following the government’s announcement that leisure services could resume, following the first national lockdown, from 25 July.